woakes070048/surferslist/README.md

 ## History

-This project began as a multi-seller/multi-vendor extension for [OpenCart](https://github.com/opencart/opencart) (an e-commerce CMS) back in 2013.
+This project began as a [multi-seller/multi-vendor extension](https://github.com/garudacrafts/opencart-customer-product-manager) for [OpenCart](https://github.com/opencart/opencart) (an e-commerce CMS) back in 2013.
 As it grew in complexity, rather than continuing to update it to work with newer versions of the CMS, in 2015 work was started to integrate it more deeply into a forked copy of version 1.5 of the software ([OpenCart-CE](https://github.com/opencart-ce/opencart-ce), to be precise).
-Since then, much of the code has been *substantially* updated, extended, improved, and refactored.
+Since then, much of the code has been **substantially** updated, extended, improved, and refactored.

 ## Under the Hood

-[SurfersList.com](https://www.surferslist.com/) is running on Ubuntu with Apache and MySQL (LAMP stack) on a VM hosted by [DigitalOcean](https://www.digitalocean.com/).
+[SurfersList.com](https://www.surferslist.com/) is running on Ubuntu with Apache and MySQL 5.7 (LAMP stack) on a VM hosted by [DigitalOcean](https://www.digitalocean.com/).
 It requires a minimum PHP version of 5.4.

 ## Credits